-As long as you take this care, monitor your dog after giving it CBD, and immediately cease use if you experience any negative effects, the risk is relatively low.
+As long as you take this care, monitor your dog after giving it CBD oil, and immediately cease use if you experience any negative effects, the risk is relatively low.

 Have you tried giving CBD to your dog?
 Did you experience any benefits?
-Feel free to get in touch if so, and keep your eyes to the Evopure Plant Life blog for more deep dives into the world of CBD!
+Feel free to get in touch!
+If you’re looking to start your own CBD oil journey, check out our shop to buy CBD oil online!